Leody Taveras Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.60 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics have a 5.59 team ERA that ranks 29th among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 188 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Athletics pitchers combine to surrender 188 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Newcomb will make his first start of the season for the Athletics.
+- Medina gets the start for the Athletics, his 15th of the season.
+He is 3-8 with a 5.46 ERA and 87 strikeouts in 90 2/3 innings pitched.

-- The 30-year-old lefty pitched in relief in his most recent outing this season, one of five appearances so far.
+- In his last appearance on Monday, the righty threw 4 2/3 innings against the Toronto Blue Jays, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.